Tamagotchi (Omar Apollo song)

-Tamagotchi is a song by American singer Omar Apollo from his debut studio album Ivory (2022).
+"Tamagotchi" is a song by American singer Omar Apollo from his debut studio album Ivory (2022).
 It was released as the album's fifth single on March 23, 2022.
 The song was written by Apollo, Maye, and Najai Washington and produced by Pharrell Williams and Chad Hugo of The Neptunes.
 It is named after the Japanese toy of the same name.

 Background

-In April 2021, Apollo tweeted out that he finished creating songs with Pharrell Williams.
+In April 2021, Apollo tweeted that he finished creating songs with Pharrell Williams.
 One of the tracks the two collaborated on was "Tamagotchi", which was announced on March 23, 2022.

 Composition

 "Tamagotchi" was written by Omar Apollo, Maria Alejandra Osorio, and Najai Washington.
 The song is a "bass-heavy" Latin-infused trap and R&B song with Spanish guitars and a plucked Samba cadence.
 It features Apollo rapping and singing in Spanish during the verses and in English during the hook and bridge.
 Towards the end of the track, Apollo utilizes pitch shifted vocals to distort his voice.
 With production by The Neptunes, Williams' signature four-beat producer tag can be heard at the beginning of the track.

 Lyrically, Apollo sings about material wealth and "living the fast life, yet constantly craving physical connection from that special somebody."
 The song is noted for having "tongue in-cheek" and forward lyrics about sexuality and queerness, with Apollo bragging about boys and girls lusting over him.

 The song features a sample of "I Wanna Rock" by Uncle Luke during its bridge section.